jmeppley/jupy_tools/README.md

  * by just importing it, the bash execution PATH (os.environ['PATH']) gets updated to match the kernel's conda env
  * you can 'activate' any other conda env.
 This is probably reckless as it alters both sys.path and environ['PATH'], but it can be useful

+### nb_searcher

+A tool for finding notebooks by pattern matching in file names and file contents.
+It's still crude, but I find it useful.

+### hit_tables

+Tools for parsing tables in paf or blast output formats into pandas dataframes.

 ## Testing

 I'm writing this for future me.
 I am testing different testing protocols with